Chirag-1832/eth-intermediate2/readme.md

 - Make sure MetaMask is properly set up and connected to the correct Ethereum network (e.g., Mainnet, Rinkeby,localganache etc.).
 - Replace the `Address` variable in the JavaScript code with the actual address of your deployed smart contract.
 - Replace the `ABI` variable in the JavaScript code with the actual ABI of your deployed smart contract.
+- TO run the above code you have to fist write the command npm install express

 ## Author